 Here are some of our favorite hiking trails for discovering fall color in the Asheville area.
 For more hiking ideas, see our recently updated hiking guide!

-Traditionally, Graveyard Fields is one of the first places to see fall color on the Blue Ridge Parkway near Asheville.
+Traditionally, Graveyard Fields is one of the first places to see fall color (beginning last week of September into the first week of October) on the Blue Ridge Parkway near Asheville.
 This relatively easy, family-friendly hike offers the chance to see multiple waterfalls framed by fall color.
 From the parking area, enjoy mountain vistas of autumn color.

 Rough Ridge on the Tanawha Trail